 the everyday carcinogens.
 There are some plastic chemicals it is wise to reduce exposure to in order to minimize health risk.

 Checking which type of plastic you use takes a few moments, and could have considerable impacts on your health.

-At the bottom of the bottle, you will find a triangle with a number, which can be anywhere from one to seven.
-With
+At the bottom of the bottle, you will find a triangle with a number from one to

-the symbol you see, you can learn which type of plastic you have in your hand and just how safe or unsafe – it might
+seven.
+With the symbol you see, you can learn which type of plastic you have and how safe or unsafe it might be.

 Number 1: Known as PET or PETE, the bottle with this number